reilabs/llvm-to-cairo/docs/ALU Design.md

 integer overflow).

-The LLVM-to-Cairo infrastructure needs to deliver pieces of code translating generic LLVM arithmetic operations to their counterparts specific to the CairoVM architecture.
+The LLVM-to-Cairo infrastructure needs to deliver pieces of code translating generic LLVM arithmetic operations to their counterparts specific to the Cairo VM architecture.
 This translation will be done on the code level, during one of the LLVM-to-Cairo pipeline stages.
 Namely, this will be not _runtime_ translation, but rather a _compilation time_ one.
 Therefore, there is no global _state_ to manage during that time.